apache/iceberg-python/mkdocs/docs/how-to-release.md

 This guide documents the process for releasing PyIceberg following the [Apache Release Process](https://infra.apache.org/release-publishing.html).
 The process involves:

-1. Prepare for a release
+1. Preparing for a release
 2. Publishing a release candidate (RC)
 3. Community voting and validation
 4. Publishing the final release if the vote passes